Abigail Geisinger Scholars Program

 Don’t let debt divert you from your dreams.

-b.
-Merit -- combining academic performance with service and other characteristics, such as a desire to serve communities in the Geisinger footprint.
+- Merit -- combining academic performance with service and other characteristics, such as a desire to serve communities in the Geisinger footprint,

-Funding for a maximum of four years for:
+Funding for a maximum of four years for tuition and required fees.

 Service commitment means working as a Geisinger-employed physician.
 For example, two years of such service equals two years of medical-school tuition loans forgiven – four years of service would result in four years of tuition loans forgiven.

 The loan forgiveness is for tuition and fees only.
 If students decide to take out loans (private, federal or otherwise) for living expenses, that debt is not eligible for the Abigail Geisinger Scholars Program, nor is any other form of debt – credit cards, for example – incurred for expenses.

 Must I choose a specific medical specialty to be eligible to apply?

 No. However, as an additional incentive, at the time of award initiation, Geisinger provides recipients with a list of specialties the clinical system expects will be in consistent demand.
 Recipients who Match to a specialty on that list will receive, after the residency Match but before graduation, an additional loan payment of $25,000 as an incentive to choose one of those preferred specialties.
 The $25,000 Match amount is added to the loan balance to be forgiven (and reported as compensation) during the work commitment period.

 Must I do a residency at Geisinger if I accept this award?